jsongerber/wp-sync-db/README.md

 # WP Sync DB

+> [!NOTE]
+> This fork is lightly maintained, but I'm not actively developing it.
+> No new features are planned, but I'll fix deprecated code and exception from time to time.

 WP Sync DB eliminates the manual work of migrating a WP database.
 Copy your db from one WP install to another with a single-click in your dashboard.
 Especially handy for syncing a local development database with a live site.

 <p align="center"><img src="https://raw.github.com/slang800/psychic-ninja/master/wp-migrate-db.png"/></p>